Goofierknot5537/graveler-attempted-optimizations/README.md

 Unless it's for memory managment[^1].

-[^1]: This is my opinion, the youtuber never said this.
+[^1]: This is my opinion, the mCoding said this.
 Please don't sue me.

 ## Final times
 | File | Experimental Speed | Estimated Completion (1B)[^2] |